+The Spheres

+The Spheres

+A Place To Be (Design/Build)

 Graphic examples shown depict past Stannard student thesis projects.
+[Aine, Alameda, Ballachey, Barton, Bjorkman, Bill, Burford, Church, Eppink, Fairman, Gaines, Ghishan, Herbst, Holliday, Holmes, Jones, Kith, Koss, Lam, Laurel, Li, Luty, Moser, Nakano, Ngo, Novak, Petrella, Preston, Reddy, Rowe, Stabler, Teich, Valles, Vargas, Vaz de Freitas, Wang, Weller, plus Solar Decathlon]

+Sandy Stannard

-[Aine, Alameda, Ballachey, Barton, Bjorkman, Burford, Church, Eppink, Fairman, Gaines, Ghishan, Herbst, Holliday, Holmes, Jones, Kith, Koss, Lam, Laurel, Li, Luty, Moser, Nakano, Ngo, Novak, Petrella, Preston, Reddy, Rowe, Stabler, Teich, Valles, Vargas, Wang, Weller, plus Solar Decathlon] Sandy Stannard Sandy studied architecture at UC Berkeley and University of Washington, including study abroad experiences in Italy and Denmark.
-She is a licensed architect and a LEED Accredited Professional.
-Sandy has had the opportunity to work on a variety of architectural projects, both public and private, at large and small scales, including design-build projects.
-She has taught architecture for over twenty years (University of Idaho, University of Washington, and Cal Poly San Luis Obispo), including summer studios in Rome at the Sede di Roma/Penn State.
+Sandy studied architecture at UC Berkeley and University of Washington, including study abroad experiences in Italy and Denmark.
+She is a licensed architect, a LEED Accredited Professional and a Passive House Certified Designer.
+Sandy has had the opportunity to work on a variety of architectural projects, both public and private, at large and small scales, including designbuild projects.
+She has taught architecture for over twenty-five years (U. Idaho, U, Washington, and Cal Poly), including summer studios in Rome at the Sede di Roma/Penn State.
 A few years ago she taught at the Universita' di Camerino in Ascoli Piceno, Italia, teaching design studios and materials classes in combined English and Italian.
 Just prior to joining the faculty at Cal Poly, she worked as a lighting specialist at the Pacific Energy Center in San Francisco.
-Recently Sandy was awarded three grants to complete design-build "outdoor classroom" projects and installations with thesis students for a local elementary school; this project received a design award as well.
-In the studio, Sandy has mentored a number of projects focused on global design and humanitarian endeavors, working with Journeyman International (JI), a non-profit that provides opportunities to solve real design problems to be implemented by global non-profits.
-In addition, Sandy was one of the faculty advisors for Cal Poly's 2005 and 2015 Solar Decathlon projects (an interdisciplinary design/ build challenge to design + build a small 100% solar powered residence).
-Both the 2005 and 2015 Solar CalPoly projects received third place overall in the competition, with a 1st place in architectural lighting [05], 2nd and 3rd in architectural design, and 2nd in buildability/livability/marketability.
+Sandy was awarded grants to complete design-build "outdoor classroom" projects with thesis students for a local elementary school; one of these projects received a design award.
+In the studio, Sandy has mentored a number of projects focused on global design and humanitarian endeavors. working with Journeyman International (JI), a non-profit that provides opportunities to solve real design problems to be implemented by global non-profits.
+In addition, Sandy was one of the faculty advisors for Cal Poly's 2005 and 2015 Solar Decathlon projects (an interdisciplinary design/build challenge to design + build a small 100% solar powered residence).
+Both the 2005 and 2015 Solar CalPoly projects received third place overall in the competition, with a 1st place in architectural lighting, 2nd and 3rd in architectural design, and 2nd in buildability/livability/marketability.
 Two thesis students used the Solar Decathlon for their thesis investigations.
 Sandy was gratified to receive a Cal Poly Distinguished Teaching Award in 2015 and a Department of Architecture Faculty Merit Award in 2017.